Linguistics Course Catalog

 3 units

 Advanced topics in phonology drawn from the current research interests of the instructor.
-Three-credit version of course 219.
+Three-credit version of LING 219.
 Does not require a final paper.
-Prerequisite(s): course 212.
-Enrollment restricted to graduate students.
+Prerequisite(s): LING 212.
+Enrollment is restricted to graduate students.
 Enrollment limited to 12.
 May be repeated for credit.

 LING 221